On the behaviour of Brauer $p$-dimensions under finitely-generated field extensions: The main results

-The proof of Theorem \ref{theo2.2} is based on Merkur'ev's theorem concerning central division algebras of prime exponent \cite{M1}, Sect.
-4, Theorem~2, and on a characterization of fields of finite absolute Brauer $p$-dimensions generalizing Albert's theorem \cite{A1}, Ch.
-XI, Theorem~3.
-It strongly relies on results of valuation theory, like theorems of Grunwald-Hasse-Wang type, Morandi's theorem on tensor products of valued division algebras \cite{Mo}, Theorem~1, lifting theorems over Henselian (valued) fields and Ostrowski's theorem.
-Theorem \ref{theo2.3} is proved by applying a standard method of realizing profinite groups as Galois groups \cite{Wat}, and using a construction of Henselian fields with prescribed properties of their value groups, residue fields and finite extensions.
-Our proof also relies on the Mel'nikov-Tavgen' theorem \cite{MT} and the theory of maximally complete fields (see (3.6) and \cite{Efr2}, Sects.
-4.2 and 18.4).
-In addition, we use a formula for Brd$_{p}(K)$, where $K$ is a field with a Henselian valuation $v$ whose residue field $\widehat K$ satisfies the conditions Brd$_{p}(\widehat K) = 0$ and char$(\widehat K) \neq p$ (see Lemmas \ref{lemm6.1} and \ref{lemm6.2}).
-The flexibility of this approach enables one to obtain the following results:
+The proofs of our main results are based on results of valuation theory like Morandi's theorem on tensor products of valued division algebras \cite{Mo}, Theorem~1, and the classical Ostrowski theorem.
+They rely on a standard method of realizing profinite groups as Galois groups \cite{Wat}, and on a construction of Henselian fields with prescribed properties of their value groups, residue fields and finite extensions.
+We also use a characterization of fields $E$ with abrd$_{p}(E) \le \mu $, for a given $\mu \in \mathbb N$ (which generalizes Albert's theorem \cite{A1}, Ch.
+XI, Theorem~3), as well as formulae for Brd$_{p}(K)$ and abrd$_{p}(K)$ concerning some Henselian fields.
+This approach enables one to obtain the following: